Physical and Behavioral Liabilities of Addiction and Depression

 Recognizing the Need for Alcohol and Depression Treatment

-Because the symptoms of alcohol and depression are often similar, it can be difficult to distinguish one from the other if the client has started drinking.
+Because the symptoms of addiction and depression are often similar, it can be difficult to distinguish one from the other if the client has started drinking or using mind-altering substances.

-Some behavioral indicators that an individual is suffering from alcoholic depression include:
+Some behavioral indicators that an individual is suffering from depression include:

 - Erratic changes in mood or disposition